 Historically, it was always dangerous to live near the sea: the pirates often attacked and plundered households at all.
 So the land by the sea was not worth much, and if the ground also lacked olive trees, then it was just a loss to own the land!

-Luckily, when my dad, Georg, started building houses, together with his still skeptical father-in-law, they both got a visit from a German gentleman.
-The German gentleman wanted to buy the land for a hundred million drachmas!
-"Hmmm, Georg, you might be right," said the skeptical father-in-law, "We are building some apartments for rent".
-So the first house was built 1992 and was in the first years a holiday home that we all longed for.
+Fortunately, when my father, Georg, started building a house, together with his still skeptical father-in-law, they were both visited by a German gentleman.
+The German lord wanted to buy the land for one hundred million drachmas!
+"Hmmm, Georg, you may be right!"
+Said the skeptical father-in-law, "We are building some apartments for rent."
+So the first house was built in 1992 and during the first years was a holiday home that we all longed for.

 EK: And the facility is still a family business?

 Yes!
 Both my mother, father, brother, me and my future wife work here.
 Here in Mani we believe a lot in family-owned companies: it is a guarantee of honesty, flexibility and stability.
 And maybe even for passion, love and respect for your job: don't you want to throw away the successes your father and grandfather worked with, right?

 EK: You have been working as a manager for the facility for 10 years, are certified in medical microbiology and your future wife, who is now part of the company, is a pharmacist.
 You both worked in Athens in your profession but chose to settle in Mani and work with "Apartments in Mani".
 Why?